JoshSinyor/JoshSinyor.github.io/_posts/2021-08-23-mapping-keyboards-to-osx-part-three.md

 ### Finding with `Control` + `F`

 A commonly-used Windows shortcuts is Find, using the `Control` and `F` shortcut.
-As before, the `Control` and `F` combination is not actually assigned on OSX, so there's no obvious downside to assigning this shortcut to Paste.
+As before, the `Control` and `F` combination is not actually assigned on OSX, so there's no obvious side-effect to assigning this shortcut to Find.
 Here's the complex rule I inserted into my `karabiner.json` file:

 ```
 {